Mark Tsagas

 Research and impact

-The principle focus of my current research, in addition to that of my thesis, is the influence that Artificial Intelligence (A.I.) is going to have on a variety of industries.
-Although the technology has been utilised for a number of years already, the fact that it has fast-tracked itself to the forefront of public consciousness has subsequently generated a variety of myths as to its capabilities and fears about possible resulting side effects.
+The principal focus of my current research, in addition to that of my thesis, is the influence that Artificial Intelligence (A.I.) is going to have on a variety of industries.
+Although the technology has been used for several years already, the fact that it has fast-tracked itself to the forefront of public consciousness has subsequently generated a variety of myths as to its capabilities and fears about possible resulting side effects.
 Through a critical review and analysis of the technology, current regulations or lack thereof, as well as legal, ethical and philosophical standpoints, my overview aims to inform existing debates with the hope of guiding them towards fruitful, realistic, pragmatic and ethical resolutions.

 Most recent research